bloominstituteoftechnology/C-Web-Server/notes.md

 -   Will be changing get_file
 -   Will use resp_404 for help
 -   Fetch file = snprintf(filepath, sizeof filepath, "%s/index.html", SERVER_ROOT);

+# Cache

+## Plan

+-   Create the cache - max-size 10
+-   create cache_entry
+-   Implememnt the cache in get_file
+-   Create put and counter parts